-Admission into the MS degree and Certificate programs is based on academic background, professional training, and practitioner experience that predict applicant success –
+Admission into the Diploma, Certification, and Certificate programs is based on academic background, professional training, and professional experience that predict applicant success –

 - as a skilled provider of behavioral assessment and learning services,

-- as an effective communicator of the relevance and importance of client-centered practice in their own and allied professions, and
+- as an effective communicator of the relevance and importance of client-centered practice, and

 - as a creative problem solver bringing new services to clients and colleagues.

-Applicants are expected to document how their educational and career objectives are realistic based on how they plan to:
+Applicants are expected to document how their professional objectives are realistic based on how they plan to:

-- integrate breathing learning services into their existing practices, OR
+- integrate behavioral learning services into their existing practices, OR

-- create a new business providing breathing learning services, OR
+- create a new business providing behavioral learning services, OR

-- bring breathing learning services to a third party organization as either employees or independent contractors.
+- bring behavioral learning services to a third party organization as employees or independent contractors.

 See ADMISSIONS REQUIREMENTS for specific admissions criteria.
-See APPLICANT PROFILE for the kinds of practitioner applicants the Graduate School of Behavioral Health Sciences invites into its programs.
+See APPLICANT PROFILE for the kinds of practitioner applicants the Professional School of Behavioral Health Sciences invites into its programs.